PhDN/NoCheat/reports/status_report_2-22.md

 I want to build on what is already there, specifically, I want to get DOCX and DOC parsing working, as well as add to the result analysis fed back to the website.
 I also want to see if I can improve the file processing so that there are more features to process.

 #### Progress
+I had to modify my build setup so that it worked purely on the WSL subsystem.
+I fixed errors in some of the existing backend tests as well as implementing more.
+I got DOCX parsing working, and added to the documentation.

 #### New Goals
+I want to expand on the preprocessing so that more details are extracted, and I want to expand the result analysis fed back to the website.

 ### Alex Hugli